kcenon/network_system/README.md

 ## Overview

-The Network System Project is a production-ready, high-performance C++20 asynchronous network library designed to provide enterprise-grade networking capabilities for distributed systems and messaging applications.
-Originally separated from messaging_system for enhanced modularity, it delivers exceptional performance with 305K+ messages/second throughput while maintaining full backward compatibility and seamless ecosystem integration.
+The Network System Project is an actively developed C++20 asynchronous network library that focuses on reusable transport primitives for distributed systems and messaging applications.
+It originated inside messaging_system and was extracted for better modularity; the API is usable today, but performance guarantees are still being characterized and the feature set continues to evolve.

-> **🏗️ Modular Architecture**: High-performance asynchronous network library with zero-copy pipeline, connection pooling, and C++20 coroutine support.
+> **🏗️ Modular Architecture**: Coroutine-friendly asynchronous network library with a pluggable protocol stack; roadmap items such as zero-copy pipelines and connection pooling are tracked in IMPROVEMENTS.md but are not implemented yet.

-> **✅ Latest Updates**: Complete independence from messaging_system, enhanced performance optimization, comprehensive integration ecosystem, and production-ready deployment.
-All CI/CD pipelines green across platforms.
+> **✅ Latest Updates**: Completed separation from messaging_system plus expanded documentation and integration hooks.
+GitHub Actions workflows for build, code quality, coverage, and docs are defined—check the repository dashboard for their latest statuses.

 ## 🔗 Project Ecosystem & Inter-Dependencies